Hardware wallets are one of the most secure way to handle your cryptocurrency like bitcoin.

 Thus, the recommendation is to always use a passphrase!

-Updating from previous pitrezor imageIf you are updating your pitrezor to the latest image you have 2 options.
-In both cases, make sure you have your seed word list near you.
+Updating from previous pitrezor imageIf you are updating your pitrezor to the latest image you will need your seed words with you:

 The platform code is based on yocto to which I added my own layer and some build scripts.
 The repo is there: https://github.com/heneault/yocto-pitrezor